nerthus-margonem/nerthusaddon/res/configs/README.md

 Contains files used to determine npc modifications on the map.
 Files are in the \[map id\].json format.

-Each file contains array of objects that can be of three types:
+Each file contains an array of objects that can be of three types:
  - adding new npc - object without property `type`
  - hiding existing npc - `type` set to `delete`
  - changing existing npc - `type` set to `change`